-Michael Sterthous is a partner with Whiteman Osterman & Hanna's Environmental; Real Estate Development, Zoning and Land Use; CleanTech; Energy and Telecommunications and Municipal Practice Groups.
-His primary practice areas include regulatory compliance and enforcement; brownfield redevelopment; environmental impact assessment, land use, planning and zoning; federal, state and local permitting; and environmental litigation.
+Michael Sterthous is a partner with Whiteman Osterman & Hanna's Environmental; Municipal; Land Use and Development; and Real Estate Practice Groups.
+His primary practice areas include regulatory compliance and enforcement; natural resources law; municipal governance; brownfield redevelopment; environmental impact assessment, land use, planning and zoning; federal, state and local permitting; and environmental litigation.

 - Provides State and federal brownfield program guidance for several private and public redevelopment projects throughout the State, including Environmental Restoration Program sites for municipal and local development corporations.

 - Manages environmental litigation and administrative enforcement matters for large and small industrial, commercial and municipal clients, including in the areas of federal and State Superfund laws; NY Navigation Law; chemical and petroleum bulk storage; solid and hazardous waste management; stormwater management; public water supplies; and sewage treatment facilities.

 - Special SEQRA counsel to: (i) the NYS Office of General Services/redevelopment of the Harriman State Office Campus; (ii) NYS Division of Lottery/Yonkers Raceway video lottery terminals; (iii) NYS Thruway Authority/rest area expansion; (iv) Village of Kiryas Joel/NYC Aqueduct connection, 13-mile water pipeline, and treatment plant; (v) Tompkins County/cell tower public safety communication system; (vi) Town of Ticonderoga/Walmart Supercenter; and (vii) Town of Cape Vincent/wind development projects.